Tverous/pytorch-notebook/README.md

 ### Start the container as the host user with Docker Compose

-The default setting will expose port 8888 and use all available GPUs.
+The default setting will use all available Nvidia GPUs and expose port 8888.
+Make sure to change the token if you are going to expose the container to the public.

 #### Start the container
 ```